tedd/Tedd.RandomUtils/README.md

 All extension methods that are available for System.Random are also implemented for both ConcurrentRandom and CryptoRandom.

 ## System.Random Extension methods
-Extension methods for System.Random that adds support for more datatypes.
+Extension methods for System.Random that adds support for more datatypes.<br />
 NextBoolean, NextSByte(), NextByte(), NextInt16(), NextUInt16(), NextIn32(), NextUInt32(), NextInt64(), NextUInt64(), NextFloat() and NextString().

-## ConcurrentRandom:
+## ConcurrentRandom
 ConcurrentRandom provides a lock free thread safe static way to access System.Random.
 This is implemented by creating a new System.Random object per thread (ThreadLocal), seeded by a root random object protected by a spinlock.

 ## CryptoRandom